 Since everyone enjoys being appreciated, your quick note will not go unnoticed.
 Although it may only take a few minutes, it can help you set yourself apart from the crowd.

-The bottom line to find a new job you love
+The bottom line: You can find a new job you love!

 A job hunt may take some time.
 This is especially true if you want to find a job you love.
 You’ll need to be discerning in your applications and patient as you continue the search.
 Although it may take some time, the reward of finding a new job you love is worth the effort.